 Sumerian compound-sign words - initials G through K

 Sumerian compound-sign words - initials L through R

 Sumerian compound-sign words - initials S through Z

 Download the Sumerian Lexicon as an Adobe Acrobat PDF file.
 In order to minimize downloads of this large file, once you have it, please use your Acrobat Reader to save it and retrieve it to and from your own desktop.

 Download the Sumerian Lexicon as a Word for Windows 6.0 file in a self-extracting WinZip archive.

 Download the same contents in a non-executable zip file.

-If you do not have Microsoft's Word for Windows, you can download a free Word for Windows viewer at Microsoft's Web Site.
+If you do not have Microsoft's Word for Windows, the free Apache OpenOffice 4.1.7 will open Word documents.

 Download Macintosh utility UnZip2.0.1 to uncompress IBM ZIP files.
 To download and save this file, you should have Netscape set in Options, General Preferences, Helpers to handle hqx files as Save to Disk.
 Decode this compressed file using Stuffit Expander.